 - Reference to any pre-submission discussions with editors.

-- A statement that none of the material has been published or is under consideration elsewhere, including the Internet.
+- A statement that none of the material has been published or is under consideration for publication elsewhere.

-- For authors using experimental animals, a statement that the animals' care was in accordance with institutional guidelines
+- For authors using laboratory animals, a statement that the animals' care was in accordance with institutional guidelines.

-- Note where data are available, or will be deposited and whether there are any restrictions on data availability such as an MTA.
+- Specification of where all data underlying the study are available, or will be deposited, and whether there are any restrictions on data availability such as an MTA.

-Reviewers: Names, affiliations, and e-mail addresses of up to five potential referees and up to five excluded reviewers
+Reviewers: Names, affiliations, and e-mail addresses of up to five potential reviewers and up to five excluded reviewers.

-Upload Documents: Upload the manuscript, a cover letter, the Supplementary Material file, and any auxiliary files.
-As detailed in our instructions for [Preparing an Initial Manuscript], for the main manuscript, Science prefers to receive a single complete file that includes all figures and tables in Word's .docx format (Word 2007, 2010, or 2008 or 2011 for a Mac).
+Upload Documents: Upload a cover letter, a combined PDF (manuscript including figures, tables, and Supplementary Material) to be used during the evaluation process, the manuscript in MS Word .docx format, and any auxiliary files.
+Please follow our instructions for Preparing an Initial Manuscript.
 LaTeX users should use our LaTeX template and at the initial stage should either convert files to Microsoft Word .docx or submit a PDF file [see our LaTeX instructions here].
-The Supplementary Material should be submitted as a single separate file in .docx or PDF format.
-The main manuscript file and the Supplementary Material file each have a 25MB size limit.
-Supplementary multi-media or large data files that cannot be included in the main Supplementary Materials file should be uploaded as Auxiliary Supplementary Materials at our submission site.
-There is a 25 MB combined size limit on auxiliary files and a limit of 10 auxiliary files.
-Video clips should be in mp4 format.
-Quicktime (mov) files are acceptable provided the h.264 compression setting is used.
+Supplementary Material may also be submitted as a single separate file in .docx or PDF format.
+The manuscript file and the Supplementary Material file each have a 25MB size limit.
+Supplementary multimedia or large data files that cannot be included in the Supplementary Material file should be uploaded as Auxiliary Supplementary Materials or Movies.
+There is a 25 MB combined size limit on auxiliary or movie files and a limit of 10 auxiliary or movie files.
+Video clips should be in .mp4 format.
+Quicktime (.mov) files are acceptable provided the h.264 compression setting is used.
 Where possible please use HD frame size (1920x1080 pixels).
 Animated GIFs are not accepted.
-For audio files, WAV AIFF, AU or m4a are preferred.
+For audio files, WAV AIFF, AU or .m4a are preferred.
 MP3 or AAC files are acceptable but a bit rate of at least 160kb/s must be used.
 Authors should submit video and audio with clearly identifiable accompanying captions and credit information.
-Other items that are required at submission and should be uploaded to the Auxiliary files section are
+Other items that are required at submission and should be uploaded to the Auxiliary files section are:

-- Reference Material: Authors must supply Science with a copy of any of their papers that are related to the Science manuscript and are under consideration or in press at other journals.
-This condition applies at all times while the Science manuscript is under consideration.
+- Any papers by any subset of the authors that are related to the manuscript and are under consideration or in press at other journals.
+This applies throughout the evaluation process at Science.
 If a related paper is submitted elsewhere while the Science paper is under consideration, please contact your editor.

 - Data files required for review of your manuscript.